ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

 ### 1.4.1 Video: Storing data to generate reports quickly (5:44)

 - Process:
-  - Data gathered, configuration settings applied
+  1. Data gathered, configuration settings applied
-  - Data transformed into dimensions
+  1. Data transformed into dimensions
-  - Metrics are associated with these dimensions
+  1. Metrics are associated with these dimensions
-  - Each dimension is stored in its own database table
+  1. Each dimension is stored in its own aggregate database table
 - Reports: all based on a single dimension and its corresponding metrics
   - Most reports use rows for dimensions and columns for the associated metric data
 - Goals and Enhanced Ecommerce: have their own metrics